itspangler/geospatial-humanities-s2024/syllabus/README.md

 ## Learning objectives

 Students will learn to use GIS to answer humanistically-informed spatial questions.
 Detailed labs apply concepts presented in the lectures using a variety of geospatial software in the ArcGIS ecosystem (as well as basic data wrangling literacy in tools like Microsoft Excel).
-Assignments concentrate on creative applications of concepts covered in lectures and exercises, including a final project in which students independently explore a topic from their own field of interest.
+Assignments concentrate on creative applications of concepts covered in lectures and labs, including a final project in which students independently explore a topic from their own field of interest.

 Major learning objectives include: